• Podcast

 I remember doing this fear release activity with a client while she was in labor.
 Her labor went from random contractions that were not super effective or strong to stronger contractions that brought on cervical change with each fear she burnt.

-Sometimes working through this activity may not completely “fix” or diminish your fears.
+Sometimes working through this activity may not completely “fix” or diminish your fears, and that is okay.
+Every step you take helps you process and see the next step more clearly.

 resources